JesseJames-Git/Electronic_Appliances_DB_System/README.md

 Now feel free to interact with the application using the options given.

 * NOTE : Make deletions and updates carefully to maintain data integrity

-## Contact Details
-If you have any questions, contact me through:

-- Email: jessejamesjj007@gmail.com

 ## Author
 - The entire project was done by Jesse James Kang'ethe Macibi (Developer in learning).